stepanataccolade/docsv2/sources/pipelines/resources.md

 integration: string
 ```
 *Required* This defines the integration that we are using to connect to the repo.
-Shippable supports multiple types of git repository providers and they can be
+Shippable supports multiple types of registries and they can be defined as
-defined as integrations[learn more](#integration)).
-We support the following
+integrations[learn more](#integration)).
+We support the following types of registries

-types of repository providers
+- Docker hub

-- github
+- Docker private registry
-- bitbucket
+- Docker trusted registry
-- github enterprise
-- bitbucket server (stash)
-- gitlab
+- Google container registry
+- Amazon Elastic Container Registry
-- gitlab server
+- Quay.io

 ```
 source:
   name: string
-  branch: string
+  tag: string
 ```
-*Required* `name` is the fully qualified name of the repo i.e. **org/repo**
+*Required* `name` is the fully qualified name of the image i.e. **org/repo**

-*Optional* `branch` defaults to `master` if its not provided
+*Optional* `tag` defaults to `latest` if its not provided

 <br>
 <a name="dockerOptions"></a>